panozzaj/vim-autocorrect/README.markdown

 Currently Vim has no built-in way to correct multiple words, so doing something like 'a a->a' is not possible.
 There is a file in the GitHub repository that contains some of these in case there ever comes an easy way to do this.

-It might be nice to generate this list in a way similar to how Google generates spelling corrections (Bayesian approach.)
-This would be require less labor on my part, because there are many ways you can screw something up while typing.
-However, it's not clear how fast this would be, or how good of a job it would do of automatically correcting without having false positives.

 My philosophy on contributions is to take only the ones that I could reasonably see a sober person making on a qwerty keyboard who is in a hurry.
 So if there